sudonap/sudonap.github.io/_posts/2023-09-19-HTB-Shocker.md

 > `/cgi-bin` directory was discovered however the directory itself is not accessible (error code 403)

-while we get a `403` trying to access `/cgi-bin` we could do a further dirbust to see if subsequent directories can be accessed
+While we get a `403` trying to access `/cgi-bin` we could do a further dirbust to see if subsequent directories can be accessed

 > always enumerate harder